 The Social Justice Research and Education Fund supports paid student internships that focus on civic engagement and social justice research and education (in collaboration with college offices), paid summer research positions on topics related to power and privilege, equity, critical race theory, and/or social justice (in collaboration with Reed professors), paid external summer internship and career development opportunities for Reed students (with a particular emphasis on students from historically underrepresented groups), and additional Peer Mentor Program resources focused on the needs of entering students from historically underrepresented groups.

+To make a gift to this fund, simply write Social Justice Fund in the Comments and Reasons for Giving section of the online form.
 Find out more about the Social Justice Research and Education Fund here.

 Career Advancement Fund

 The Career Advancement Fund supports students pursuing professional development and career opportunities.
 Students may be awarded up to $500 per school year for travel to internships, shadow opportunities, or professional interviews; career-related conferences, trainings, and related events; travel to graduate or professional school interviews; purchase of professional attire; standardized test registration or test prep fees for GRE, LSAT, or MCATs, and graduate or professional school application fees.

 The Legal Education Access Fund supports students interested in pursuing a career in law.
 LEAF funding is available to current students with financial need for LSAT registration fees and prep courses, as well as law school application fees.

 Declared a wildlife refuge by the state of Oregon in 1913, Reed Canyon is a 28-acre headwater forest left largely untouched and untamed until restoration efforts began in earnest in 1999.
 Restoration goals include improving diversity of wildlife, managing invasive plant species, restoring native plant communities, and increasing potential habitat for salmon and other resident fish.